 What helps us the most when we’re flipping houses on a dime is really finding the best deals on the materials we use.
 Since we work with the same contractor, we have a great rate that’s already been negotiated, so we don’t have to worry about spending too much money there.
 However, when you’re replacing the floors and countertops, you need to stay conscious of how much you’re spending.

 When we replace the floors, we use this great wood vinyl that comes really cheap.
 The wood look vinyl that we use is luxury quality.
-The reason we use wood vinyl instead of hard wood is because it’s cheaper, and it wears much better.
+The reason we use wood vinyl instead of hard wood is that it’s cheaper, and it wears much better.
 Whenever you’re replacing floors, you need to think about the longevity of the product.
 Especially in a family sized house like this one, you need to plan for the future.
-Buyers with children and pets aren’t going to want to live in a house where the floors aren’t durable, or are difficult to keep clean.
+Buyers with children and pets aren’t going to want to live in a house where the floors aren’t durable or are difficult to keep clean.

 Just like the floors, you want to be price conscious with the countertops.
 It’s important to look for something nice that sets your house apart from the others on the market, but that’s also easy to keep clean and is durable.
 When we’re flipping houses on a dime, we stock up on Carrera marble from a vendor here in town.
 Because we buy in bulk, we really aren’t spending much per house.
 When you find a good vendor, don’t let go!
 Working with someone for a long time builds a relationship and makes getting good deals on material that much easier.

-Before and After: What We Changed
+Before and After – What We Changed

-On the Flipping Junkie YouTube channel, we made a before and after video of this property.
+On the Flipping Junkie YouTube channel, we made a before-and-after video of this property.
 Check it out to see all of the improvements we made!
 For now, let’s go through what we changed in each room and how we were able to get by flipping this house on a dime.

 The Living Room